 Phillipa Owen (Deputy Chair)

-Philippa Owen is a highly experienced English and History teacher, former school governor and youth club secretary, who has worked in schools in Malawi and London, Holloway Prison and City of Westminster College.
+Philippa is a teacher, former school governor and youth club secretary.
+She has worked in Malawi, London schools, Holloway Prison and City of Westminster College.
 She has a special interest in Special Educational Needs.
-She continues to teach with Dulwich Picture Gallery’s Education Department in a wide number of community spaces.
-She is currently Chair of the Guild of Registered Tourist Guides.
+She teaches in the community with Dulwich Picture Gallery’s Education Department and is Chair of the Guild of Registered Tourist Guides.

 Will Anderson (Hon Treasurer)

-Will Anderson, a chartered accountant, spent his working career firstly with major accounting firms and then as a finance professional with major UK and European companies working mainly in London but also abroad.
-In the not for profit sector he has acted as director/treasurer for Cambridge House and L’Arche UK and is currently Chair of L’Arche Benevolent Trust.
+Will, a chartered accountant, spent his career with major accounting firms then as a finance professional with major UK and European companies in London abroad.
+In the not for profit sector he has acted as director/treasurer for Cambridge House and L’Arche UK and as Chair of L’Arche Benevolent Trust.

-Richard Barron has worked in the voluntary sector for over 15 years, mainly in the areas of fundraising and marketing.
-After seven years at Save the Children, he has spent the last five years working at director level in two children's charities, Beatbullying and Buttle UK, with responsibilities for income generation and development of organisational strategy.
+Richard works in the voluntary sector in the areas of fundraising and marketing.
+He has worked at Save the Children, Beatbullying and presently at Buttle UK, where he is responsible for income generation and the development of organisational strategy.

-Annie Brough worked for Local Authority Housing Departments mainly in Homeless Person's Units before moving across to work in the NHS where she managed primary and community health services in south east London.
-She has experience in multi agency work delivering services to children and young people who are excluded from mainstream services for a variety of reasons.
-Since her retirement she has been involved in such work with local and national voluntary organisations.
+Annie worked for Local Authority Housing Departments then the NHS where she managed primary and community health services in south east London.
+She has experience in multi agency work delivering services to children and young people excluded from mainstream services.
+She is now involved in these areas with local and national voluntary organisations.

-Corina Forman has worked in Human Resources for 20 years and has been providing HR Consultancy Services to small and medium-sized enterprises for 15 years.
-Corina has worked with commercial clients in many different sectors and has a wealth of knowledge, skills and experience across the areas of Employee Relations, Resourcing, Training and Development.
+Corina provides HR Consultancy Services to small and medium-sized enterprises in many different sectors.
+She has a wealth of knowledge, skills and experience across Employee Relations, Resourcing, Training and Development.

-Mary Gibson originally trained and practiced as a commercial barrister but has spent the last decade working in the field of youth and restorative justice in Wandsworth and Lambeth - working both for the two local youth offending teams and for a number of local and national charities.
+Mary originally trained and practiced as a commercial barrister but now works in the field of youth and restorative justice in Wandsworth and Lambeth.
+She works for the two local youth offending teams and for a number of local and national charities.